Lakemonsters2635/MonsterVision5/README.md

 9. Click Open Folder and hit enter to select the default directory (probably /home/pi)

-To transfer initial repo from laptop to pi:
+### How to transfer initial repo from laptop to pi:
-- Assume local repo is in c:/dev/MonsterVision5
+Assume local repo is in c:/dev/MonsterVision5
-- Assume /home/pi/MonsterVision5 exists and is empty
-- Assume wpilibpi.local is the server you want to push code to
+Assume /home/pi/MonsterVision5 exists and is empty Assume wpilibpi.local is the server you want to push code to
 1. Open Command Prompt
 2. Type `scp -rp c:/dev/MonsterVision5/. pi@wpilibpi.local:/home/pi/MonsterVision5/` (If this doesn't work, use Admin Command Prompt)